testssl/openssl-1.0.2.bad/README.md

 ================

 This is a fork of Peter Mosmans https://github.com/PeterMosmans/openssl (openssl-1.0.2-chacha) fork of the official OpenSSL github repository at https://github.com/openssl/openssl.git.
-Peter's branch was amended some STARTTLS backports and with an IPv6 patch, to be applied manually.
+Peter's branch was amended some STARTTLS backports and with an IPv6 patch.

 The main reason of this repo is to include (the old) ChaCha20, Poly1305 and other (experimental/insecure) ciphers, and to add some extra features to `s_client`.
 It